mhamzahashim/zbloggingx/content/posts/best-freelance-websites-for-beginners.md

 In 2011, Fivesquid was launched as a start-up company to watch because Theo Paphitis highlighted the company as part of his Small Business Sunday competition.

-As of 2011, people have been selling a host of services through the website, including former UK version of The X Factor contestant Kitty Brucknell, who offered to send you a voicemail for £5.
+As of 2011, people have been selling a host of services through the website, including the former UK version of The X Factor contestant Kitty Brucknell, who offered to send you a voicemail for £5.

 **Guru**:

 Guru Inc. was founded in 1999 in San Francisco as an online clearinghouse for high tech workers seeking short-term contracts.
-The company, led by brothers Jon and James Slavet, raised $3M in angel funding and a further $16M in a full venture round led by Greylock Partners and August Capital\[]](http://web.archive.org/web/20210119050339/https://en.wikipedia.org/wiki/Guru.com#cite_note-:0-3) In a May 2000 interview,
+The company, led by brothers Jon and James Slavet, raised $3M in angel funding and a further $16M in a full venture round led by Greylock Partners and August Capita In a May 2000 interview,

 Paul Saffo cited **Guru.com** as an example of a company using the Internet to provide new kinds of services where individuals negotiated directly with potential employers.

 The company was acquired in December 2002 by Unicru, a human resources software company based in Portland, Oregon.
 Guru’s technology and staff remained with Unicru.
-It is best jobs website for wordpress developers.
+It is the best jobs website for Wordpress developers.
 You can sell designing and developing services on this platform.

 This platform lets users get paid not only by the hour or the task, but also based on milestones and recurring payments.